jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

-# Guide for consistent option names
+# Option names style guide: Towards consistency in the syntax mode

 This guide is aimed to help us in using consistent option names across JASP.